ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when estimating the cost of attendance for college.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at Bethel University.

-Room and board at Bethel University is $10,050 a year.
-This includes the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat all or some of your meals the Bethel University's on-campus cafeterias and dining facilities.
-Students who live off campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
-The cost of board-only is $5,705.
+Housing and campus dining at Bethel University costs $10,560 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the Bethel University's on-campus cafeterias and dining halls.
+Students who do not live on-campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
+The cost of board-only is $6,250.

 Cost of Books at Bethel University